nderscore/runty/README.md

 # runty

-Extensible conditional string templates.
+Extensible conditional string micro templates.

 ------

 ## Features

-* Zero dependencies
+* Simple, but powerful template syntax
-* Variable interpolation
+* Conditional string rendering with support for nested expressions
-* Conditional branching
+* Variable (interpolation / subsitution / expansion) with support for property accessor chaining
-* Nested expressions
+* Parse/compile your templates once, execute them multiple times with different values
-* Extensible with custom functions, or a standard library of functions
+* Support for array output, allowing substitution of non-string values (such as React components)
-* Parse templates once, execute them multiple times with different values
+* Extensible with custom functions (or use our [Standard Library (fns)](docs/fns.md))
-* Use non-string tokens (such as React components) with array format option
+* Bundle-bloat friendly.
+Small, tree-shakeable library with zero dependencies

 This library is still under active development and should be considered beta/experimental.